primesearch/LLR/llr/cllrd___Win32_Debug/Readme.txt

   LLR can run on all machines where gwnum code can run, so, on all Intel x86 compatible machines.

+  The MULTITHREADING can now be used by setting -t<number> or -oThreadsPerTest=<number> in the command line.
+Many thanks to Serge Batalov who showed me how simple it was to implement this feature!

   11/02/16 : Three new features has been added in the small primes ranges (< 1000 digits), all of them using the GNU-MP library and the APR-CL codes :